roman-milk/roman-milk.github.io/a-blackmail-tale.md

  -------------

  Go ahead, Vote.
 You know you want to do it.
-Report_Story #1